Ctushar721/img-to-img-retrieval/README.md

     -   **Training**:
         -   Create positive pairs (similar images) and negative pairs (dissimilar images) from the dataset.
         -   Experiment with different ratios of positive to negative pairs to find the optimal balance for training.
+#### Steps to run
+    - The final submitted code is for ResNet Approach.
+The file name is "resnet.ipynb".
+    - To run the model online we can take help of a tool like Google Colab or Kaggle's notebook.
+        - To do so, upload the file
+        - Upload the dataset (Can also mount google drive)
+        - Click Run All